 When the Senior Professional Baseball Association began play in the fall of 1989, Casanova joined the Gold Coast Suns, managed by Earl Weaver.
 He said, “This is like coming back to life.
 When you have to leave the game and you get a chance to come back to it, that’s when you appreciate what the game is.”41

-In 1992 Casanova became part of the Chicago White Sox organization.
-He told Brent Kelley that at first he was going to be bullpen coach with the big club, but because of vision problems, he wound up instead with their Class A farm team in Hickory, North Carolina, as a first-base coach and catching instructor.
-One of the young players there was Magglio Ordóñez, then still a teenager.
-“I worked there for two years, going on three,” Casanova recalled, “but when the strike came they let everybody go.”42
+In 1992, Casanova became part of the Chicago White Sox organization.
+He told Brent Kelley that at first he was going to be bullpen coach with the big club, but because of vision problems, he wound up instead with their Class A farm team in Hickory, North Carolina as a first base coach and catching instructor.
+One of the young players he came to with Hickory there was Magglio Ordóñez, then still a teenager.
+“I worked there for two years, going on three,” Casanova recalled, “But when the strike came they let everybody go.”42

-In March 2010 SABR member Nick Diunte devoted one of his regular columns to “Paul’s Backyard,” as Casanova’s academy is affectionately known for its location.
-He praised Paulino and his fellow Cuban, former big-league shortstop Jacinto “Jackie” Hernández, for their vigor, love for the game, keen eyes, and relaxing, encouraging nature.43 Plenty of people share Diunte’s opinion.
+In March 2010, SABR member Nick Diunte devoted one of his regular columns to “Paul’s Backyard,” as Casanova’s academy affectionately became known for its location.
+He praised Paulino and his fellow Cuban, former big-league shortstop Jacinto “Jackie” Hernández, for their vigor, love for the game, keen eyes, and relaxing, encouraging nature.43 Plenty of people shared Diunte’s opinion.

-Along with all its training equipment, the academy is also “a virtual museum with a focus on the Cuban legends who represent Casanova and Hernandez's home country.”44 Casanova is an ambassador of sorts, keeping in touch with many of the Cuban vets who live in South Florida.
-Younger big leaguers have ties to the academy too, such as J.D.
+Along with all its training equipment, the academy also served as “a virtual museum with a focus on the Cuban legends who represent Casanova and Hernandez’s home country.”44 Casanova was an ambassador of sorts, keeping in touch with many of the Cuban vets living in South Florida.
+Younger big-leaguers had ties to the academy too, such as J.D.
 Martínez.
 “Flaco” trained under Casanova and Hernández and rewarded them with his first homer in the majors on August 3, 2011.45

 3 McFarlane’s full given name was Orlando de Jesús, and he was known as both Orlando and Jesús in his playing days.